-Volvo S60 looks like a smaller version of the big S80 luxury sedan.
+The Volvo S60 looks like a smaller version of the big S80 luxury sedan.
 It's handsome in a Lars-in-a-cable-knit sweater kind of way.
 Not a remnant remains of the 'boxy but safe' styling that Volvo championed so doggedly for decades.
-The S60's design predates the S80, so the bigger car is actually the copy.
-Volvo crafted this shape back in 1994 but lacked the funds to build both, so they launched the more profitable S80 first.

-The man who led the S60's design team, a Hungarian named Geza Loczi, likes to say that the mid-range Volvo represents 'the essence of contemporary Scandinavian design,' whatever that means.
-The S60 seems compact at first glance, and there's a hunched-shoulder look to the part behind the rear doors, suggesting a hockey player ready to lead a charge up the ice.
+Volvo says the S60 represents 'the essence of contemporary Scandinavian design.
+The S60 seems compact at first glance, and there's a hunched-shoulder look to the rear flanks, suggesting a hockey player ready to lead a charge up the ice.

 Overall, the Volvo S60 interior is handsome and comfortable.
-The seats are cushy with the optional pigskin-type leather; however, you tend to slide around a bit in them.
+The standard seats are cushy with the optional pigskin-type leather; you tend to slide around a bit in them, but the optional sport seats are designed to put a stop to that.
 The leather looks and feels like quality.
 There's good interior space up front, more than in the BMW 3 Series or Mercedes C-Class.